drhelius/grpc-demo/README.md

 }
 ```

-The HTTP server is a little bit more complex because, in reality, it is a [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
-It needs to know the port where gRPC is serving in order to connect to it, pass it all the messages received and transcode the inputs and outputs:
+The HTTP server is a little bit more complex because, in reality, it is a [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) as commented before.
+It needs to know the port where gRPC is serving in order to connect to it, pass it all the messages and transcode all inputs and outputs:

 ```go
 func Serve(wg *sync.WaitGroup, grpc_port string, http_port string) {